addff/2510-ITT440/10% Individual Assignment/M3CS2554A/MUHAMMAD HAIRIEL ANUAR BIN MOHD ZAHARI/README.md

 **Endpoint tested:**
 GET https://reqres.in/api/users?page=2

-This endpoint was selected because it returns a paginated list of user data in JSON format, making it ideal for performance testing as it involves real HTTP request–response cycles.
-Since Reqres.in is designed for safe testing, it provides a stable and controlled environment for load testing without affecting any production systems.
+This endpoint was chosen because it contains actual HTTP request-response cycles and provides a paginated list of user data in JSON format, making it perfect for performance testing.
+Reqres.in offers a reliable and regulated environment for load testing without impacting any production systems because it is made for safe testing.

 **Screenshot of API response:**